Muskelschmerzen Nach Magen Darm Infekt

 Recovering from a GI infection and the associated muscle pain requires a holistic approach:

-• Hydration: Replenishing fluids is paramount.
-Drink plenty of water, electrolyte-rich drinks (like oral rehydration solutions), and clear broths to restore fluid balance.
+• Hydration: Replenishing fluids is critical.
+Drink plenty of water, electrolyte-rich drinks (like oral rehydration solutions), and clear broths to restore fluid balance The details matter here..

 • Rest: Allow your body ample time to rest and recover.
-Avoid strenuous physical activity until your energy levels return to normal.
+Avoid strenuous physical activity until your energy levels return to normal It's one of those things that adds up.
+Which is the point..

 • Nutrition: Gradually reintroduce nutritious foods, focusing on easily digestible options like bananas, rice, applesauce, and toast (often referred to as the BRAT diet).
 Ensure you're consuming enough potassium and magnesium through your diet or supplements.
 Consult your doctor before taking any supplements.